CoBRA: A Composable Benchmark for Robotics Applications: Introduction

 \subsubsection{Typical Robotic Tasks}

-CoBRA intends to capture the variety of real-world applications a robot today might encounter.
-Based on an analysis of market shares of different applications in robotics from 2012 \cite{InternationalFederationofRoboticsIFR2012}, these are still mainly in manufacturing; we list the most common robotic tasks in Tab.~\ref{tab:robTasksInIndustry}.
+Our \textbf{Co}mposable \textbf{B}enchmark (suite) for \textbf{R}obotics \textbf{A}pplications (CoBRA) intends to capture the variety of real-world applications a robot might encounter.
+Based on an analysis of market shares of different applications in robotics from 2023 \cite{InternationalFederationofRoboticsIFR2023}, these are still mainly in manufacturing (see Tab.~\ref{tab:robTasksInIndustry}).
 In \cite{Wilson2014}, \cite[Ch.
 54.4]{Siciliano2016} we found descriptions of the type of actions mainly required for each of these tasks.
-Most tasks can be broken down into point to point movements (PTP), (fixed) Cartesian trajectories, or force control.
+Most tasks can be broken down into point-to-point movements (PTP), (fixed) Cartesian trajectories, or force control.
 Some of these processes may need additional feedback, e.g., from vision, which is needed for grasp planning, quality assessment, and reworking.